isc-projects/kea/doc/sphinx/arm/logging.rst

 - 55 - includes all details available, including full packet contents with all options printed.

-The debug levels apply only to messaged logged on ``DEBUG``.
+The debug levels apply only to messages logged on ``DEBUG``.
 The debug levels are configured using the ``debuglevel`` option.
 See Section :ref:`debuglevel` for details.